nathansobo/treetop/trunk/doc/index.markdown

 Treetop blends cutting-edge parser research with the elegance of Ruby deliver the power of grammar-based syntactic analysis without its traditional conceptual and technical overhead.
 It is based on parsing expression grammars, and compiles clean, intuitive, and _composable_ language descriptions into _packrat parsers_ written in pure, readable Ruby.

 ##Intuitive Grammar Specifications
-Treetop's packrat parsers use _memoization_ to make the time-complexity of backtracking a non-issue.
+Treetop's packrat parsers use _memoization_ to make the backtracking possible in linear time.
 This cuts the gordian knot of grammar design.
 There's no need to look ahead and no need to lex.
 Worry about the structure of the language, not the idiosyncrasies of the parser.

 ##Syntax-Oriented Programming
 Rather than implementing semantic actions that construct parse trees, define methods on the trees that Treetop automatically constructs–and write this code directly inside the grammar.